Battles of Khalkhin Gol: May: Skirmishes

 The battles began on 11 May 1939.
-A Mongolian cavalry unit of some 70 to 90 men had entered the disputed area in search of grazing for their horses.
+A Mongolian cavalry unit of 70 to 90 men had entered the disputed area in search of grazing for their horses.
 On that day, Manchu cavalry attacked the Mongolians and drove them back across the river Khalkhin Gol.
 On 13 May, the Mongolian force returned in greater numbers and the Manchukoans failed to dislodge them.

 On 14 May, Lt.
-Col. Yaozo Azuma led the reconnaissance regiment of the 23rd Infantry Division, supported by the 64th Infantry Regiment of the same division, under Colonel Takemitsu Yamagata, into the territory and the Mongolians withdrew.
-Soviet and Mongolian troops returned to the disputed region, however, and Azuma's force again moved to evict them, but the Soviet-Mongolian forces surrounded Azuma's force on 28 May and destroyed it.
-The Azuma force suffered eight officers and 97 men killed and one officer and 33 men wounded, for 63% total casualties.
+Col. Yaozo Azuma led the reconnaissance regiment of the 23rd Infantry Division, supported by the 64th Infantry Regiment of the same division, under Colonel Takemitsu Yamagata, into the territory, and the Mongolians withdrew.
+Soviet and Mongolian troops returned to the disputed region however, and Azuma's force again moved to evict them, but the Soviet-Mongolian forces surrounded Azuma's force on 28 May and destroyed it.
+The Azuma force suffered eight officers and 97 men killed, and one officer and 33 men wounded, for 63% total casualties.

 June: Escalation

 Both sides increased their forces in the area.
 On 5 June, Zhukov, the new corps commander, arrived, and brought more motorized and armored forces (I Army Group) to the combat zone.
 Accompanying Zhukov was Comcor Yakov Smushkevich with his aviation unit.
 Zhamyangiyn Lhagvasuren, Corps Commissar of the Mongolian People's Revolutionary Army, was appointed Zhukov's deputy.

-On 27 June the Japanese Army Air Force's 2nd Air Brigade struck the Soviet airbase at Tamsak-Bulak in Mongolia.
+On 27 June, the Japanese Army Air Force's 2nd Air Brigade struck the Soviet airbase at Tamsak-Bulak in Mongolia.
 The Japanese won this engagement, but the strike had been ordered by the Kwantung Army without obtaining permission from Imperial Japanese Army (IJA) headquarters in Tokyo.
 In an effort to prevent the incident from escalating, Tokyo promptly ordered the JAAF not to conduct any more air-strikes against Soviet airbases.